DevishiSoni/Software-Design-Project/README.md

 ### Run application:
      java -jar target/TourCat.jar  # Cross-platform

+## Developer Notes
+*Our code still includes small bugs that may hinder the easy-of-use of our program, however the major functionalities are implemented.*
-*Note: Complete deployment from the build file is functional, with an exception of certain constraints due to a lack of time to fix all the bugs.
+*Complete deployment from the build file is functional, with an exception of certain constraints due to a lack of time to fix all the bugs.
 One of the biggest constraints is that the editing function does not work when running from the executable.*

 4. Give the applications a few seconds to load and then you're good to go!